plausible/docs/docs/stats-api.md

 #### Breaking down by multiple properties at the same time

 Currently, it is only possible to break down on one property at a time.
 Using a list of properties with one query is not supported.
-So if you want a breakdown by both `event:page` and `visit:source` for example, you would have to make multiple queries (break down on one property and fiter on another) and then manually/programmatically group the results together in one report.
+So if you want a breakdown by both `event:page` and `visit:source` for example, you would have to make multiple queries (break down on one property and filter on another) and then manually/programmatically group the results together in one report.
 This also applies for breaking down by time periods.
 To get a daily breakdown for every page, you would have to break down on `event:page` and make multiple queries for each date.
 For a simple time period breakdown, have a look at the Timeseries endpoint.

 ## Examples of common queries